bryancwilson/Music-AI-Research/README.md

 - **Dr. Thomas Price** (Professor in the Dept. of Computer Science at NC State University)
 - **Jimmy Skripchuck** (Computer Science PhD Student at NC State University)

-Also, during both Summer 2021 and Summer 2022, I conducted research through the Women and Minority Summer Research headed by Dr. Javon Adams (Interim Director of the
+Also, during both Summer 2021 and Summer 2022, I conducted research through the **Women and Minority Summer Research Program** headed by **Dr. Javon Adams** (Interim Director of the
 College of Engineering Women and Minority Engineering Programs at NC State University).

 ## Summer 2021